BtheGit/raymarcher/README.md

     - ~~Add in sprite collisions.~~
     - ~~Add actual sprite class so we can remove hardcoded locations and sprite texture.
 Use names (tiles will eventually too.)~~
     - Add in a mechanism for controlling sprite sizes (can use just the height since ew have a vertical offset and the image ratios are now respected).
+    - Add in a basic text interaction for sprites.
+    - Add in mobile controls so I can start testing on a mobile phone.
+    - Add in a manifest.json so it can technically be a PWA. :)
     - Add in a console text display that is toggleable (like the minimap), change the minimap to being switched on or off rather than on when a button is pressed.
-    - Add in a basic text interaction for sprites.
     - Explore what adding in a dialogue tree would entail.
     - Add in specified wall faces.
     <!-- - Add in draw distance (so that I can render varying height walls behind other walls) -->